peteantoniou/office-store-docs/docs/checklist.md

 # Am I ready to publish?

-Before submitting your Microsoft 365 app for review, make sure it’s ready to be released to customers and that you’re making the most of your app description page that customers will see when they download your app.
+Before submitting your Microsoft 365 app for review, make sure it’s ready to be released to customers and that you’re making the most of your app description page that customers will see when they download your app. ***we need to submit this asap as we are working on 4 week approval***

 ## Submission checklist